Federal University of Agriculture, Abeokuta: Academic Planning Unit

 The Academic Planning Unit is the quality control unit of the university and the link between the university and the National Universities Commission.
 It is at the centre of all planning activities of the university.
-The unit is headed by a Director, Professor M.A.
+The unit is headed by a director, Professor M.A.
 Waheed, a Principal Planning Officer, Mr. O.O.
-Bamgbose and other Planning Officers (Mrs. A.A.
+Bamgbose, and other Planning Officers (Mrs. A.A.
 Akintunde, Mr. A.O.
 Kuforiji and Mr. S.A.
 Dada).

 Library

-Nimbe Adedipe Library was named in honour of the first Vice-Chancellor of the university, Professor Nurudeen Olorunnimbe Adedipe.
-The library building can accommodate 1000 users at a time.
+Nimbe Adedipe Library was named in honour of the first vice-chancellor of the university, Professor Nurudeen Olorunnimbe Adedipe.
+The library building can accommodate 1,000 users at a time.
 The total collection of books at present is 54,000 titles.

-The library started its automation programme in 1994 when it acquired through a World Bank Project, an IBM personal computer and the TINLIB library software designed for four work stations.
-This was later upgraded to ten work stations.
-The library has since migrated from the DOS based TINLIB software to a more versatile windows based GLAS (Graphical Library Automated System) software with the capability to operate 50 work stations within the library.
-OPAC is fully functional making it possible to catalogue books on line and for library clients to access such books immediately.
-In line with the latest technology advancement, the library during the 2012/13 session acquired KOHA an Integrated Library Management Software which enables users to access library resources services where they are.
+The library started its automation programme in 1994 when it acquired through a World Bank project, an IBM personal computer and the TINLIB library software designed for four workstations.
+This was later upgraded to ten workstations.
+The library has since migrated from the DOS-based TINLIB software to a more versatile Windows-based GLAS (Graphical Library Automated System) software with the capability to operate 50 workstations within the library.
+The OPAC is fully functional, making it possible to catalogue books online and for library clients to access such books immediately.
+In line with the latest technology advancement, during the 2012/13 session, the library acquired KOHA, an Integrated Library Management Software, enabling users to access library resources services where they are.